SCH94/cheatsheets/cli/README.md

     $ cp *.txt foo/

  ## ln :- creates association from files and folders to another.By default hard link
- hard links they only work on the current file system
+ hard links they only work on the current file system, don not work for directories.

     $ln a.txt b.txt   # a.txt source file, b.txt targeted file